arjan/jaysx/README.md

 adapted to allow for the `{}` syntax that JSX provides to embed expressions inside the JSX element tree.

+### So… how is this different from an EEX template?

+EEX returns always a plain, rendered string, whereas JSX returns a DOM tree structure which can be rendered to a string, if needed.
+The DOM tree can also be used for fancier stuff like React-like DOM diffing.

 ## Installation